-- An examination of the anal sphincter muscle function, called an anorectal manometry.
-For this test, your doctor will insert a thin tube with a balloon-tip into your anus.
-When the tube is inside, the doctor will then inflate the balloon and slowly pull it out.
-This test allows him or her to measure your anal sphincter’s muscle strength and see if your muscles are contracting properly.
+When the tube is inside, the doctor will inflate the balloon and slowly pull it out.
+This test allows them to measure your anal sphincter’s muscle strength and see if your muscles are contracting properly.

 The actual test involves the insertion of a dye called barium into your rectum, using a lubricated tube.
 The barium highlights the rectum and colon area.
 This allows the healthcare professional to better view these areas on an X-ray.

 A colonoscopy is another type of test healthcare professionals use to examine the colon.
 In this test, a healthcare professional will examine your colon using a colonoscope.
 This is a tube fitted with a camera and light source.

 A sedative and pain medication is often given, so you’ll likely not even remember the examination and should feel no pain.